-4.3.2 Trees
+4.4.3 Trees

 Trees are to reflect the character, form, and height of the adjacent Perimeter Yard and Streetscape.
 They are to be predominantly Background Trees as listed on the Plant List, of canopy shape, and maximum 35 to 40 foot mature height.

-Accent trees as listed on the Plant List should be limited in use to entry courts and spaces that serve as extensions of interior living spaces.
+Accent trees as listed on the Plant List should be limited in use to entry courts, patios, turf areas and spaces that serve as extensions of interior living spaces.

-4.3.3 Shrubs, Vines and Groundcovers
+4.4.4 Shrubs, Vines and Groundcovers

 Colorful accent shrubs and background planting may take on a varied and informal quality to complement the nearby natural landscape.
 Shrubs may also assume more geometric forms, helping to define extensions of interior home living spaces.
 As hedges, they may frame turf or paved courts emanating from building entries, doorways or verandas.
-Flowering vines on trellises and pergolas may further enhance courtyards and gardens extending from the house.
+Flowering vines house.

-4.3.4 Grasses and Wildflowers
+4.4.5 Grasses and Wildflowers